duniter/website_en/content/2018-02-23-duniter-why-and-how.md

-Title: Duniter, why and how ?
+Title: Duniter, why and how?
 Date: 2018-02-23
 Category: duniter
 Tags: gitlab